Alexandre-MAZURIER/prog-web-project/README.md

 ### How to use it ?

-* Go to the [Swagger](http://localhost:3000/v1/api-docs) and look at the differents endpoints available
+* Go to [API documentation](http://localhost:3000/v1/api) and look at the differents endpoints available.
-* Before retrieve any data, you need to populate the database using this [route](http://localhost:3000/v1/gas/populate-database)
+* Before retrieve any data, you need to populate the database using this [route](http://localhost:3000/v1/gas/populate-database).